Pharma Franchise and Pharma Distributorship

 Investment Lower, ideal for startups Higher needs bulk purchases

-Marketing Franchisee promotes brand Distributor focuses on supply
+Marketing Franchisee promotes brand The distributor focuses on supply

-Support Company provides promotional help Usually no promotional support
+Support The company provides promotional help Usually no promotional support

 Profit Margin Higher per product Lower per product but higher volume